Online school put US kids behind. Some adults have regrets.

 There are fears for the futures of students who don’t catch up.
 They run the risk of never learning to read, long a precursor for dropping out of school.
 They might never master simple algebra, putting science and tech fields out of reach.
 The pandemic decline in college attendance could continue to accelerate, crippling the U.S. economy.

-In a sign of how inflammatory the debate has become, there's sharp disagreement among educators, school leaders and parents even about how to label the problems created by online school.
-"Learning loss" has become a lightning rod.
-Some fear the term might brand struggling students or cast blame on teachers, and they say it overlooks the need to save lives during a pandemic.
+In a sign of how inflammatory the debate has become, there’s sharp disagreement even about how to label the problems created by online school.
+“Learning loss” has become a lightning rod.
+Some fear it might brand struggling students or cast blame on teachers, and they say it overlooks the need to save lives during a pandemic.

 Regardless of what it’s called, the casualties of Zoom school are real.